jonhoo/wp2ghost/README.md

     $ cd wp2ghost
     $ npm install
+    $ GHOST_VERSION="<your-ghost-version>" node bin/wp2ghost.js <your-wordpress-xml> > ghost.json

+If you prefer not to specify the Ghost version, you can run the command directly (it defaults to version 6.0):

     $ node bin/wp2ghost.js <your-wordpress-xml> > ghost.json

 Next, go to http://example.com/ghost, select Labs in the menu on the